OlivierLD/raspberry-coffee/Celestial.Almanac/README.md

 This is not strictly related to java nor Raspberry Pi.

-This is about reproducing the celestial almanac features (available in `common-utils/src/main/java/calc/calculation/nauticalalmanac`) is several other languages than Java.
+This is about reproducing the celestial almanac features (available in `common-utils/src/main/java/calc/calculation/nauticalalmanac`) in several other languages than Java.

 > _Note_: This is actually an interesting exercise.
 Those celestial calculations involve **_a lot_** of code (more than **20K** lines of code, for each language presented here).
 > It is always interesting to consider the following aspects: